 The Message Viewer window contains a "drawer" of options for configuring the data, including analysis questions, column layouts, filter expressions, hierarchy of data, and sort configurations.
-The "drawer", where all these settings can be set in one convenient location, is opened with a small toggle button at the bottom of the window, as highlighted in Figure 4-33.
+The "drawer", where all these settings can be set in one convenient location, is opened with a small toggle button at the bottom of the window.